GChristensen/torrent-add/README.md

 There are couple of setting should be configured in uTorrent:
-* Advanced/Webu UI/Enable Web UI
+* 'Advanced' | 'Webu UI' | 'Enable Web UI'
-* Directories/Put new downloads in:
+* 'Directories' | 'Put new downloads in' (the files will be downloaded into subdirectories of this folder)

 You also need to provide uTorrent API url, username and password in addon settings.